 - Live by your values.
 When you live by your code, you feel good about yourself.
-You feel badly when you do the opposite.
+You feel bad when you do the opposite.

 - Set a small goal and achieve it.
 Give yourself an easy path to feeling good and enhancing your life.
 Set an easy goal and taste success.